AugustinPaul/README/README.md

 🎓 Master’s student in Cybersecurity Engineering at the University of Maryland, College Park

-🔐 Passionate about security, cloud, and system hardening
+🔐 Passionate about security, cloud, and penentration testing

-💻 Exploring offensive & defensive security, automation, and secure development
+💻 My favorite hobby is playing soccer

 🌱 Always learning, building, and sharing knowledge